A Viscosity Approach to a Stochastic Control Problem on a Bounded Domain: A Brief Literature Survey

-Our study is also related to the literature that analyzes the stochastic control problem and viscosity solutions.
-Many authors have introduced different notions of generalized solutions in order to prove the value function to be the solution of the HJB equation.
-Kr\v{u}zkov~\cite{Kr1}-~\cite{Kr5} built a systematic theory for first-order Hamilton-Jacobi (HJ) equations with smooth and convex Hamiltonians, Fleming~\cite{Fl1}-~\cite{Fl2} independently introduced the vanishing of viscosity, combining with the differential games technique, to study the HJ equations.
-On the other hand, Clarke and Vinter~\cite{Cla} used Clarke's notion of generalized gradients to introduce generalized solutions of the HJB equations.
-In that framework, the HJB equation can have more than one solution, and that value function is one of them.
-However, generalized gradients may not be readily used to solve second-order HJB equations that correspond to stochastic problems.
-A survey of many studies of HJB equations is given in Bardi-Capuzzo-Dolcetta~\cite{Bar}.
+Our study is mainly concerned with stochastic control and viscosity solutions.
+Many authors have introduced different notions of generalized solutions in order to prove that the value function is a solution of the corresponding HJB equation.
+Kr\v{u}zkov~\cite{Kruzkov:1960}$-$\cite{Kruzkov:1970} built a systematic theory for first-order Hamilton-Jacobi (HJ) equations with smooth and convex Hamiltonians.
+Fleming~\cite{Fleming:1964}-\cite{Fleming:1969} independently introduced the vanishing of viscosity, combined with the differential games techniques, to study the HJ equation.
+Clarke and Vinter~\cite{ClarkVinter:1983} used Clarke's notion of generalized gradients to introduce generalized solutions of the HJB equations.
+In that framework, the HJB equation can have more than one solution, and the value function is one of them.
+However, generalized gradients may not be readily used to solve second-order HJB equations corresponding to stochastic problems.
+A survey of HJB equations is presented in~\cite{BardiCapuzzoDolcetta:1997}.